luke-hays/web-boilerplate/README.md

 A "Vanilla" JS site has been setup - no SPA.
 This uses scss for styling.
 Still utilizing webpack though.

-Need to consider:
-Routing
-Queries
-Testing (This I might disregard - this template is more for learning the underlying concepts of all these frameworks and libraries Ive been abusing)
+No testing on this one - more for learning the underlying html/css/js and concepts for these libraries and frameworks.